Commercial Build-Outs in San Diego

 Pro tips before you build out

-- ◆Get a contractor walking the space before you finalize the lease — the build-out cost and timeline can change which space is the better deal.
+- ◆Get a contractor walking the space before you finalize the lease.
+The build-out cost and timeline can change which space is the better deal.

 - ◆Confirm what the landlord delivers and what a tenant improvement allowance covers; the line between shell and your scope drives your budget.

-- ◆Plan ADA and code upgrades from day one — discovering them mid-build is the most common cause of blown opening dates.
+- ◆Plan ADA and code upgrades from day one.
+Discovering them mid-build is the most common cause of blown opening dates.

 - ◆Permitting and inspection timelines vary by jurisdiction and use; build that runway into your opening date, not just construction.